airbnb/chronon/docs/source/setup/Orchestration.md

 Orchestration for Chronon involves running the various jobs to compute batch and streaming feature computation, as well on online/offline consistency measurement.

-Airflow is currently the best supported method for orchestration, however, other integrations would also certainly be possible.
+Airflow is currently the best supported method for orchestration, however, other integrations are also possible.

 ## Airflow Integration